yxun/tools/docker/istio-dev/README.ubi9.md

 # Istio Development Environment in Rootless Podman

+This guide provides an alternative build and development environment using tools such as Podman.
-This `Dockerfile.ubi9` creates a [Red Hat Universal Base Image (UBI)](https://catalog.redhat.com/software/base-images) for developing on Istio.
+It also demonstrates steps of building an environment with a [Red Hat Universal Base Image (UBI)](https://catalog.redhat.com/software/base-images)

 ## Setup an Alternative Container Engine Podman from a MacOS host